pelinquin/kissact/README.md

 # KISSACT - Keep It Stupid Simple Automatic Contact Tracing

-*The KISSACT algorithm is based on the [DP3T](https://github.com/DP-3T) algorithm and adds a merchant exchange function with generalized transaction.
-However, the current version lacks the verification of account uniqueness*
+*The KISSACT algorithm is based on the [DP3T](https://github.com/DP-3T) Low-Cost algorithm and adds a merchant exchange function with generalized transaction.
+However, the current version lacks the verification of account uniqueness.*

 ## Introduction